mnielLab/NetTCR-2.2/README.md

 # NetTCR-2.2 - Sequence-based prediction of peptide-TCR interactions using paired chain data
 NetTCR-2.2 is a deep learning model used to predict TCR specificity.
 Like NetTCR-2.1 [1], NetTCR-2.2 uses convolutional neural networks (CNN) to predict whether a given TCR binds a specific peptide.
-The NetTCR-2.2 publication is currently unpublished, but the NetTCR-2.1 publication is available at https://www.frontiersin.org/articles/10.3389/fimmu.2022.1055151/full.

 The scripts in this repository allows for training and testing of models in three different modes, namely `pan`, `peptide` and `pretrained`.